szilard/benchm-databases/README.md

 already in RAM, therefore the disks used do not play a role.

-While I'm a great fan of reproducibility, in this benchmark I'm more interested in orders of magnitude and not strict precision.
+While I'm a great fan of reproducibility, in this benchmark I'm more interested in orders of magnitude and not strict precision and exact reproducibility.
 With some more work one can create install and test scripts and run them on a specific EC2 instance.

-The software tools have been installed using standard instructions and with no special tuning (with a few exceptions as noted).
+The software tools have been installed using standard instructions and with no tuning (with a few exceptions as noted).